MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-ios.md

 ### Handle a push notification while the app is in foreground

 App Center Push allows apps to intercept push notifications and react to them, e.g. to display an alert, as described in [the App Center Push documentation](~/sdk/push/ios.md).
 In some cases, it is helpful to distinguish between push notifications received while the app is in the foreground or background, and handle them differently.
-The App Center SDK-provided callback is not enough in this case since the application's state will always be reported as `active`.
+The App Center SDK-provided callback isn't enough in this case since the application's state will always be reported as `active`.

 To distinguish between notifications received in the foreground and notifications received while the app was in the background, you must implement one of the callbacks defined in `UNUserNotificationDelegate`.
 See [Xamarin.iOS documentation](https://docs.microsoft.com/xamarin/ios/platform/user-notifications/enhanced-user-notifications) for more details.